 The Multicultural Communities Council of Illawarra Ltd (MCCI), formerly known as the Illawarra Ethnic Communities Council (IECC) was established in 1975 in Wollongong.

-The IECC operated from a small fibro home in Stewart Street later relocating to a heritage-listed property on 117 Corrimal Street in Wollongong, to accommodate expanding services.
+The IECC operated from a small fibro home in Stewart Street, and later relocated to a heritage-listed property at 17 Corrimal Street to accommodate expanding services.

-The IECC recognised the importance of providing representation for the culturally and linguistically diverse (CALD) and migrant communites in the Illawarrra.
-As a result, the organisation was formed with a strong advocacy and lobbying focus, hosting the first Aged Care Forum for Culturally and Linguistically Diverse communities in the Illawarra in 1984.
+The IECC recognised the importance of providing representation for the culturally and linguistically diverse (CALD) and migrant communities in the Illawarra.
+As a result, the organisation was formed with a strong advocacy and lobbying focus, hosting the first Aged Care Forum for culturally and linguistically diverse communities in the Illawarra in 1984.

-In 2009, the IECC relocated head office operations to Wollongong CBD and at the special members meeting was renamed “Multicultural Communites Council of Illawarra”.
+In 2009, the IECC relocated head office operations to the Wollongong CBD and at the special members’ meeting was renamed “Multicultural Communities Council of Illawarra”.

-Following the success of the first Aged Care Forum in 1982, the IECC received the first funding “Grant-In-Aid” for a part-time Community Worker funded by the Department of Immigration and Ethnic Affairs.
+Following the success of the first aged care forum, the IECC received funding for the first time via “Grant-In-Aid” for a part-time community worker by the Department of Immigration and Ethnic Affairs.